 - Hire enough support agents.
 It’s good to start with a small team of support agents, but when your business scales, support issues will most likely increase.
 If you don’t scale your team with growing demand for support, your agents will be overwhelmed with customer queries, leading to sluggish case resolutions.

 Four out of ten customers prefer self-service options over human contact.
 These customers run to your FAQ page, community forum, knowledge base, chat, and automated call center to seek quick solutions to the problems they are having.

 Make sure your business has the self-service solutions to meet the customer’s desires.
+These solutions can be a customer self service portal, chatbots, or interactive knowledge bases.
 Besides satisfying customers, self-service options take the work off your agent’s plate.
 A customer won’t create a ticket if the solution is readily available on your FAQ page.

 This saves time for your agents to concentrate on the more serious customer issues.
 In addition, it improves live agent efficiency, cuts down on support costs, and boosts the overall customer experience.

 These days, it is almost impossible to handle all customer queries coming through your support channels without the help of technology.
 Technology, in particular, supports automation and creates an excellent experience for the customers and agents alike.

 Automation has many specific applications in customer support and what works best for you depends on the size of your organization and multiple other factors.
 Here are examples of automated customer service systems: